tatianamac/tm11ty/src/posts/save-the-tears.md

 ---
 title: "Save the Tears: White Woman's Guide"
 description: "How to make meaningful change"
-summary: Black people are protesting for their survival, and you're a white woman who isn't sure how to help.
+summary: Black folks are protesting for their survival, and you're a white woman who isn't sure how to help.
 What now?
 I've written you a guide.
 date: 2020-04-02 16:09:03
 tags:
   - featured